-TheJudge can help claimants find ways to monetise their claims, whether those claims are ongoing or whether the claimant has a decision in their favour, but they have not yet been able to enforce the award.
+TheJudge can help claimants find ways to monetize their claims, whether those claims are ongoing or whether the claimant has a decision in its favor, but has not yet been able to enforce the award.

-TheJudge accesses a broad spectrum of funders that will consider purchasing the economic rights in a claim where permitted, or equity in the claimant entity bringing the claim.
+TheJudge accesses a broad spectrum of funders who will consider purchasing the economic rights in a claim where permitted, or equity in the claimant entity bringing the claim.
 This will typically involve:

 – an immediate non-refundable cash payment to the claimant; and